maudl3116/GPSig/README.md

 python setup.py build_ext --inplace
 ```
 ***
+## Source code
+The main functionalities (in the folder `gpsig`) for SigGPDE can be found in:
+- `kernels_pde.py` where the PDE signature kernel is implemented
+- `inducing_variables_vosf.py` where the variational orthogonal inducing signature features are implemented
 ## Notebooks
 ### PDE Signature kernel
 The notebook `pde_signature_kernel.ipynb` shows how to use the pde signature kernel.
 In this notebook, we validate the implementation of the PDE signature kernel and its gradients by comparing our results to the signature kernel trick used in GPSig.
 The notebook can also be used to verify that you have successfully built the signature kernel operators (Cython or Cuda).